rfm-code-dev/DB-Reborn/README.md

   ![DB Reborn Main Window](images/4_force_linear.png)

-  - **Easing Curves #2:** As DB Reborn converts automatically all the keyframes with ease curves, if you use ease in all keyframes, it will be all converted.
-It may results in some undesired motions if in some keyframes you wish you character not move.
-So I recommend you to put some linear keyframes at the end of the ease motion to prevent this.
+  - **Easing Curves #2:** As DB Reborn converts automatically all the keyframes with ease curves, if you use ease curves in all keyframes, all will be converted.
+It may results in some undesired motions if in some cases there are two equal keyframes and you wish not move between this gap.
+So I recommend you to set this first keyframe to linear to prevent this.

   ![Dragonbones_set linear](images/6_ease_curve_linear.png)